Uchejen/Project2-azure-cloud-shell/README.md

+# Overview
+This is a second Project of the Udacity Devops training: Building a CI/CD Pipeline A summary of the Task Performed in this project include:
+- Using Github actions with Mkefile and reuirement.txt
+- Using Application code to perform initial lint, test and install cycle
+- intergration of the Project with Azure Pipeline to enable continuous Delivery to Azure App Service

-# Project2-azure-cloud-shell
+# Project Plan
-This is a repo for the second project in Azure Cloud shell exercise

 ## Project Spreadsheet
 This Spreadsheet shows a detailed weekly, quarterly and Yearly plan for the Project.
 [Spreadsheet link](https://docs.google.com/spreadsheets/d/1xy7B-lyBBW9qWSJhsjvouWkt3abNHoRkGnAv9fvSJII/edit#gid=1348135932)